jbezos/tex-hyphen-spanish/README.md

   prefixes and special cases.
 * `tools/eshyph-test.tex` makes a comparison of two hyphenation rules.
   Use `hyphen-es-base.tex` for more or less strict syllabic rules.
-It requires a file `spanish-words.txt` (not supplied, just a sample) with a list of words, one per line.
+It requires a file `spanish-words.txt` with a list of words (a sample with about 56 000 entries is supplied), one per line.
 You can (should) filter the words.
 Requires luatex 1.10.

 Related project:
 * https://github.com/hyphenation/tex-hyphen